 Now, before I end this review, here are the scores I gave for this manga.

-And that marks the end of my review for the manga Taishou Otome Otogibanashi.
+And that's it.
 I do hope that my review would be found helpful to some.
-I really want people to notice this manga because it's really great.
 Also, I apologize if there are grammatical errors, for english is not really one of my strongest points.
-Thank you, everyone for your time.
-Have a nice day.
+Okay that's all, folks.